The 7 Most Affordable Hearing Aids of 2024

 “Another option is to purchase hearing aids from an audiologist who offers an unbundled pricing model.
 This allows for lower up-front costs for the hearing aids and fitting services,” said Ortiz-Hawkins.
 “After the initial fitting, you pay for services only as you need them.
 This can save you up to a couple of thousand dollars.”

-The additional cost of in-person support may be worth it for people who are new to hearing aids, are not comfortable making adjustments on their own, or just want the extra help that a hearing specialist can provide in person.
+The additional cost of in-person support may be worth it for people who are new to hearing aids, are not comfortable making adjustments on their own, or just want the extra help that a hearing specialist can provide.

 3. Level of technology